Dr. Andrew S. Rothschild, PT, DPT, OCS, FAAOMPT

 Modern Manual Therapy - The Eclectic Approach is Dr. Religioso’s line of seminars for clinicians that are taught online and in live venues around the world.
 The Eclectic Approach started with Modern Manual Therapy, and has expanded to include Modern Strength Training, and Modern Patient Education.

-Dr. E is now offering his services as both an online clinical mentor to clinician at Modern Rehab Mastery, travelling OMPT Fellowship mentor, online patient consultations, and online business and social media consultation, #CashPT start up with LeBauer Consulting.
+Dr. E is now offering his services as both an online clinical mentor to clinicians at Modern Rehab Mastery, traveling OMPT Fellowship mentor, online patient consultations, and online business and social media consultation, #CashPT start up with LeBauer Consulting.
 He also is part of media company, UpDoc Media, with 2 podcasts, Therapy Insiders and Untold Physio Stories.

 Erson is a family man, married to the best woman in the world, and currently has 6 beautiful children.
 He enjoys running with them, watching them in competitive gymnastics and watching Disney/Pixar movies.
 He is also a huge tech geek and loves all things Marvel, Star Wars, and Star Trek.
 If you see Dr. E out and about, or at a seminar, ask him to grab a beer or coffee and talk about shop or anything!